Gael-Lopes-Da-Silva/YellowedVSCode/README.md

 ![](https://cdn.discordapp.com/attachments/594977170850447411/1002193479138545734/Capture_decran_2022-07-28_143710.png)

 ### 🧱 How to build ?
-If you want a build of Yellowed you can find it in the <a href="./Build/">Build</a> folder.
+If you want a build of Yellowed you can find it in the [build](./build/) folder.

 ### ❓ How to install ?
 To install, open visual studio code and go to the extention menu.
-Click on the three dots and click on `Install from VSIX` and choose the `Yellowed-X.X.X.vsix` file.
+Click on the three dots and click on `Install from VSIX` and choose the `yellowed-X.X.X.vsix` file.

 ### ⚙️ Color palet
 ~~~